open-resources/pl_guides/content/students/faq.md

 # Student FAQ

-Here are some known issues and limitations of the Open Problem Bank
+Here are some known FAQ from students.